 - Regular Spring Cleaning

 Firstly, you’re going to want to focus on your spring cleans.
 And this doesn’t mean just carrying them out in spring either.
 Thorough house cleans should be carried out a few times a year, alongside your regular cleaning schedule.
-To make sure that they’re healthy, you should look into the right eco-friendly products for the job, and try to avoid chemicals where you can.
+To make sure that they’re healthy, you should look into the right eco-friendly products for the job, and try to avoid toxic chemicals where you can.
 Then, you’ll know your house is healthy and green.

 - Your Floors